Cyber Insurance

 In addition, first-party cyber liability insurance sometimes includes media liability, which protects against software copyright infringements.
 This often needs to be added as an additional coverage.

-Third-party coverage insures your business against the cost of a lawsuit, if a customer sues your company for failing to prevent a data breach or cyberattack at their business.
+Third-party cyber coverage insures your business against the cost of a lawsuit, if a customer sues your company for failing to prevent a data breach or cyberattack at their business.
 It can help cover your legal fees, settlement costs, and court-ordered judgments.

 This coverage is often used by technology businesses that help clients maintain their computer systems and are responsible for network security.